 Is it Okay to Apply One Coat of Lacquer?

-We recommend applying multiple coats of lacquer to achieve a more durable and long-lasting finish.
+I recommend applying multiple coats of lacquer to achieve a more durable and long-lasting finish.
 But determining how many lacquer coats on wood are required will still depend on the specific type of lacquer being used and your desired outcome.

 See Also: Using Lacquer Primer for Wood